C-O-M-M-A/rom-comma/README.md

 __prior to any data import__.

 #### `Store`
-Data is initially imported into a `Store` object, which handles storage, retrieval and metadata for `store.data`, consisting of `store.X` and `store.Y`.
+Data is initially imported into a `Store` object, which handles storage, retrieval and metadata for `store.data`.
 Every `Store` object writes to and reads from its own `store.folder`.

 Every `Store` object crucially exposes a parameter _K_ which triggers